keenanwoodall/Deform/README.md

 ## Acknowledgments
 * Thanks to [Thomas Ingram](https://twitter.com/vertexxyz) for going the extra-mile to help with editor scripting.
 The amount of knowledge he has of Unity is incredible!
-* Thanks to [Alexander Ameye](https://twitter.com/alexanderameye) for sharing some of his snippets to make editor GUI look nicer.
+* Thanks to [Alexander Ameye](https://twitter.com/alexanderameye) for sharing some of his code snippets to make editor GUI look nicer.

 ## Author's Note
 Thanks so much for checking out Deform!
 It's been my passion project since 2016 and has undergone 4 rewrites!
 For a long time I planned to charge money for this tool, but I've decided to release it for free for a few reasons.